NickCMoore/eldoria-text-adventure/README.md

 # Bugs

 Aside from regularly documenting smaller bugs through GitHub's commit process, I also used GitHub's issue tracker to monitor and address many of the bugs identified during the development and testing phases of my program.
-As of now, there are no open bugs, and you can review the historical record of addressed bugs <a href="https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener">here</a>
+As of now, there are no open bugs, and you can review the historical record of addressed bugs here on GitHub [Issues](https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed)

 ![Bugs](assets/images/bugs.png)